 The drought is a timely reminder of the need to decouple economic growth from resource exploitation and environmental degradation.
 A productive, diverse natural world and a stable climate have been the basic assets at the foundation of the success of our civilisation, and will continue to be so in future.
 A fundamental issue in the previous technological revolutions has been the lightness with which we have taken for granted the natural environment rather than valuing it as a condition necessary to development.

 Marco Lambertini, Director-General, WWF International said in the annual meeting of World Economic Forum that the challenge and opportunity before us today is to begin to think of development through the lens of environmental health.
 The environment is a primary concern, not an afterthought.
 As we continue to connect in new ways, we must also reconnect to Earth.
-The undeniable truth is that we continue to do great damage to the planet, and that we haven’t learned how to grow our economy without harming nature.
+The undeniable truth is that we continue to do great damage to the planet and that we haven’t learned how to grow our economy without harming nature.
 Alongside the technological revolution, we need an equally unprecedented cultural revolution in the way we connect with the planet.

 If we continue to produce, consume and power our lives the way we do right now, forests, oceans and weather systems will be overwhelmed and collapse.
-Unsustainable agriculture, fisheries, infrastructure projects, mining and energy are leading to unprecedented biodiversity loss and habitat degradation, overexploitation, pollution and climate change.
+Unsustainable agriculture, fisheries, infrastructure projects, mining, and energy are leading to unprecedented biodiversity loss and habitat degradation, overexploitation, pollution, and climate change.
 While their impacts are increasingly evident in the natural world, the consequences on people and businesses are real too.

 Every day, new evidence of our unsustainable impact on the environment is emerging.
 A destabilized climate generates more frequent and deadly extreme weather.
-Conserving forests, the ocean and wildlife is in everyone’s interest for sustainability and our own prosperity.
+Conserving forests, the ocean and wildlife is in everyone’s interest in sustainability and our own prosperity.
 That’s why now is the time for businesses, governments, institutions and civil society to work together to halt climate change and the devastation of nature.
 Costs of sustainable developmental interventions may be higher at the outset.
 But what will the costs be of not preparing adequately?
 And who will bear these costs?

 Technology will no doubt change our lives and we are already seeing breakthroughs in conservation.
 The renewable energy revolution is probably the most impressive example of the positive impact of new technologies.